lenushealth/docs/concepts.md

 ## Samples

-A _Sample_ is a piece of health data for a user at a particular point in time.
+A _Sample_ is a represents a piece health data for a user for some time.

 Example Samples include: